DrCyanide/cyanic-sd-krita/README.md

 ![Img2Img Example](readme_imgs/img2img_example.png "Img2Img Example")

-**Note:** This plugin is in a "Usable Alpha" state.
+**Note:** This plugin is in a "Beta" state.
 It might crash, or might not be compatible with your server settings.
-Things are expected to change somewhat frequently.
+However most tasks should be stable.

 # Updates
 **Apr 11 2024** - Added support for Soft Inpainting